argilla-io/biome-text/docs/docs/documentation/basics.md

 The best place to start is the tutorials section.

-Also you find detailed [API docs](../api/) and use the search feature to find out more about specific concepts and features.
+You can also find detailed [API docs](../api/) and use the search bar on top to find out more about specific concepts and features.